 A property on Brewer Street in London included several redundant vaults used as coal sheds in the basement.
 The client wanted these sheds filling to secure the area and prevent deterioration.

-The voids could have been filled with cementitious materials such as foam concrete.
-However, there were limitations due to the location and the requisite from the client.
+The voids could have been filled with cementitious materials such as foam concrete however, there were limitations due to the location and weight.
 The street and location of the site were not in an area where plant vehicles could operate, which meant the client had to seek a non-cementitious solution.